 - Educational presentations, on a multitude of topics, for higher education students, academic or scientific conferences, or continuing education programs

-- A 4-hour continuing education course titled, ‘’Treating Eating Disorders in a Weight-Biased World” given by our Medical Director and offered through the Sweetser Training Institute.
+- A 4-hour continuing education course titled, ‘’Cognitive Behavioral Therapy for Eating Disorders” given by our Program Director and offered through the Sweetser Training Institute.

 Check out these reference materials for providers: